What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Mid-range hotels in Hongdae

 This hotel, located just a short distance away from the bustling streets of Hongdae, offers a tranquil and luxurious stay.
-Guests will be able to enjoy the refreshing rooftop pool and get in a workout at the state-of-the-art fitness center, all without having to pay any extra fees.
+Guests can enjoy the refreshing rooftop pool and work at the state-of-the-art fitness center without paying extra fees.

 Budget accommodation in Hongdae

-Nestled in the bustling area near Sangsu Station, this guesthouse provides a unique and traditional stay to its guests.
-I
+Nestled in the bustling area near Sangsu Station, this guesthouse offers guests a unique and traditional stay.

-ts convenient location offers easy access to many nearby cafes, restaurants, and streets with lively public performances.
-Offering simple yet cozy rooms, the guesthouse provides a peaceful retreat from the hustle and bustle of Seoul
+Its convenient location offers easy access to many nearby cafes, restaurants, and streets with lively public performances.
+Offering simple yet cozy rooms, the guesthouse provides a peaceful retreat from the hustle and bustle of Seoul.

 Apartment in Hongdae